Paul-Ferrell/hpctoolkit/doc/FORMATS.md

 |    |
 `10:`|| **END**

+> The propagation scope `scope` may be any string, however to aid writing and
+> maintaining metric taxonomies (see METRICS.yaml) the names rarely change
+> meanings.
+Each scope indicates the children that are included in the sum for
+> propagating metric values, the following scopes are in active use:
+>  - "point": No children are included in the sum -- no propagation happens.
+>  - "function": Only children not related by a caller-calle relationship are
+>    included in the sum -- propagation only happens within a function call.
+>    Values for this scope are sometimes called "exclusive cost."
+>  - "execution": All children are included in the sum.
+Values for this scope
+>    are often called "inclusive cost."

 The combination function `combine` is an enumeration with the following possible values (the name after `/` is the matching name for `inputs:combine` in METRICS.yaml):